+- Quantify impacts of innovative solutions and mobility services on decarbonisation, air quality and noise, on congestion, modal shift, etc. Define and develop indicators, criteria for assessment and benchmarking. - Data collection and data sharing across different public and private stakeholders and both for freight and passenger mobility without curbing cybersecurity nor privacy issues, and considering which data actually needs to be shared (may require standardization).

+Impact:

-- Quantify impacts of innovative solutions and mobility services on decarbonisation, air quality and noise, on congestion, modal shift, etc. Define and develop indicators, criteria for assessment and benchmarking - Data collection and data sharing across different public and private stakeholders and both for freight and passenger mobility without curbing cybersecurity nor privacy issues Impact: - Reduce risks and adverse effects of implementing new infrastructures, solutions, services - Support creating viable business models and enable regulatory frameworks - Integrate new mobility services in an optimal way so that they generate the envisaged positive result through evidence-based decision making and improved insights into actual impact of new mobility services and policies, including shared solutions, MaaS, automated transport, public transport, ect.
+- Reduce risks and adverse effects of implementing new infrastructures, solutions, services. - Support the creation of viable business and procurement models as well as enabling regulatory frameworks. - Integrate new mobility services in an optimal way so that they generate the envisaged positive result through evidence-based decision making and improved insights into actual impact of new mobility services and policies, including shared solutions, MaaS, automated transport, public transport, etc.